Therapist Vs. Psychologist: Which One Is Right For You?

 As with therapists in general, a psychologist’s approach to counseling clients depends on their expertise.

 Some psychologists use behavioral approaches when working with clients who suffer from behavioral disturbances.
-Others use a research-based approach, relying on the latest scientific studies of the connection between brain and behavior.
+Others take a more cognitive approach, helping clients change troublesome thought processes.
+Choosing a psychologist who specializes in your area of concern may be helpful.

 Getty/Vadym Pastukh